Andy Murray tests positive for virus before Australian Open - WHIZ News

-The three-time Grand Slam champion is isolating at home and still hopes to compete in Australia when it is safe to travel, the person said.
+The three-time Grand Slam champion is isolating at home near London and still hopes to compete in Australia when it is safe to travel, the person said.

 Murray has been given a wild-card entry into the first Grand Slam tournament of 2021.